aery32/aery32-refguide/source/module_functions.rst

 Read and write operations
 '''''''''''''''''''''''''

 Flash is accessed via pages that are 512 bytes long, and only 512 bytes.
-So read and write operations must be 512 bytes long.
 This means that you have to make sure that your page buffer is large enough to read and write pages, like this

 .. code-block:: c++